Allentown Mill

-Allentown Mill is a historic grist mill located at 42 South Main Street in Allentown of Monmouth County, New Jersey.
+Allentown Mill is a historic grist mill located at 42 South Main Street in Allentown, a borough in Monmouth County, New Jersey.
 The mill was built in 1855, replacing the original mill built here by Nathan Allen in 1706.
 It was added to the National Register of Historic Places on February 14, 1978 for its significance in agriculture, commerce, and industry.